fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ```

 ### Draw Lines <a name="draw"></a>
-The Hough Transfrom technique returns us a set of lines, not an ideal left and right lines to define a lane.
-Hence, we need to obtain the average smooth left and right lines from the hough transform results.
+The Hough Transform technique returns us a set of lines, not an ideal left and right lines to define a lane.
+Hence, we need to obtain the average smooth left and right lines from the Hough transform results.

 #### Separating Left And Right lanes <a name="separate"></a>
 First, we need to distinguish left from right lines based on slop of lines.